Healthcare Information Security

 Information Security is essential to the broad utilization of, and confidence in, Electronic Health Records (EHR); and to realizing their promise of quality improvement and cost containment.
 However, Healthcare Information Security is unique because organizations must:

-- Managing third-party risk associated with the growing need to share sensitive data with vendors/business associates to achieve business goals, and monitoring business associates to ensure they are compliant with HIPAA.
+✔Managing third-party risk associated with the growing need to share sensitive data with partners (e.g., brokers, investor communications, transaction cost analysts) to achieve business/operational goals.

 The Information Assurance “Prescription”